Spatial Analysis on Value-Based Quadtrees of Rasterized Vector Data: Related Work

 Some significant work focuses on scalable handling of spatial raster data by~\cite{rdpro2024shang}.
 The authors propose to divide rasters into \emph{Maplets}.
 Unlike tiles, maplets represent one raster but are not tied to it.
 This allows to process big rasters in a distributed manner.
 While innovative and scalable, this approach does not address how maplets from spatial rasters can be interconnected with vector data while remaining the contextual relation.

 Research on indices for spatial data shows promising ideas towards scalable query processing on raster data as well.
-In~\cite{zhang2010indexingspatialraster}, the authors chose a quadtree-based data structure for indexing spatial raster data.
-In their following work~\cite{zhang2015quadtree}, the authors use bitmap encoding of geospatial rasters into a quadtree index.
+Zhang et al. chose a quadtree-based data structure for indexing spatial raster data~\cite{zhang2015quadtree}.
+In their following work, they use bitmap encoding of geospatial rasters into a quadtree index.
 The evaluation clearly shows storage benefits and support for fast (de)compression of large rasters.
 However, the approach is not connected to data analysis of spatial raster data.